Apr 29, 2022

 Don’t let the name mislead you – serverless doesn’t mean that there are no servers.
 What it means is that your application is deployed and runs on outside servers owned and maintained by cloud service providers.

-Modern cloud platforms among which are AWS, Google Cloud, and MS Azure have an entire arsenal of tools and services for building, managing, and supporting a web application infrastructure of any complexity and volume.
-You can delegate as much responsibility as you need and benefit with a pay-as-you-use model to control the cost of cloud services.
+Modern cloud platforms among which are AWS, Google Cloud, and MS Azure have an entire arsenal of cloud storage tools and services for building, managing, and supporting cloud web application architecture of any complexity and volume.
+You can delegate as much responsibility as you need and benefit from a pay-as-you-use model to control the cost of cloud services.

 Serverless architecture is a great option for companies that either don’t have the in-house expertise to support their web app infrastructure or seek to decrease the cost of support by leveraging flexible pricing offered by cloud service providers.